pashneal/splendor_arena/README.md

-# splendor_arena
+# Splendor-bot
-Compete against friends to build the best AI in the board game, Splendor!
-Supports Rust and Python bots.
+An investigation into using AI techniques to solve the game of Splendor at a human level of performance